-‘Teen Mom’ Kailyn Lowry Caught With Another Man!
+‘Teen Mom’ Star Kailyn Lowry Caught With Another Man!
 How Did Javi React?

 “Mom and Javi were fighting.
 I wasn’t okay,” Isaac told his father.
 “It’s not fair because do you know what my mom is doing?
 My mom is saying I can’t come with Javi to see his new house and he can bring Lincoln.
 It’s not fair.”

 Radar Online reports that Rivera assured Isaac that he would talk to Lowry about the situation.

 “I’m going to speak to your mom,” he said.
 “She’s a little upset.
 A lot of things are happening right now and it’s stressful and confusing.
 They might fight every now and then, but everything is going to work out and be okay.”

 While Lowry deals with all the drama with Marroquin, In Touch Weekly reports that she is currently gearing up for a special interview with Teen Mom 2 producers, titled “100 Things.”
-Lowry is expected to open up about her split with Marroquin, though it isn’t clear how much she is prepared to reveal.
+Lowry is expected to open up about her split with Marroquin, but it isn’t clear how much she is prepared to reveal.

 New episodes of Teen Mom 2 air Monday nights on MTV.